How to recruit the right people

 - Can you recall a situation when…?

 Candidates are prospective employees, but they may also be potential customers their friends or relatives may also be too!
-Whether they are offered a job or not, the way in which you treat candidates can play an important role in maintaining a favorable and professional company image.
+Whether they are offered a job or not, the way in which you treat candidates can play an important role in maintaining a favourable and professional company image.

 Remember that an interview is a two-way process and the candidate will be selecting you as much as you are selecting them.
 The golden rule of selection is therefore – TREAT THE CANDIDATE AS A CUSTOMER.